agilemobiledev/gs-accessing-facebook/README.md

 }
 ```

-Since the application will be accessing Facebook data, `FacebookConfig` is annotated with [`@EnableFacebook`][@EnableFacebook].
-Notice that, as shown here, the `appId` and `appSecret` attributes have been given fake values.
-For the code to work, you'll need to [obtain a real application ID and secret][register-facebook-app] and substitute these fake values for the real values given to you by Facebook.
+Because the application will be accessing Facebook data, `FacebookConfig` is annotated with [`@EnableFacebook`][@EnableFacebook].
+Notice that, as shown here, the `appId` and `appSecret` attributes have fake values.
+For the code to work, [obtain a real application ID and secret][register-facebook-app] and replace these fake values with the real values given to you by Facebook.

-Notice that `FacebookConfig` is also annotated with [`@EnableInMemoryConnectionRepository`][@EnableInMemoryConnectionRepository].
-After a user authorizes your application to access their Facebook data, Spring Social will create a connection.
+After a user authorizes your application to access their Facebook data, Spring Social creates a connection.
 That connection will need to be saved in a connection repository for long-term use.

-For the purposes of this guide's sample application, an in-memory connection repository is sufficient.
-Although an in-memory connection repository is fine for testing and small sample applications, you'll want to select a more persistent
+For the purposes of testing and for small sample applications, such as the one in this guide, an in-memory connection repository is sufficient.
+Notice that `FacebookConfig` is annotated with [`@EnableInMemoryConnectionRepository`][@EnableInMemoryConnectionRepository].

-option for real applications.
+For real applications, you need to select a more persistent
+option.
 You can use [`@EnableJdbcConnectionRepository`][@EnableJdbcConnectionRepository] to persist connections to a relational database.

-Within the `FacebookConfig`'s body, there are two beans declared: a `ConnectController` bean and a `UserIdSource` bean.
+Within the `FacebookConfig`'s body, two beans are declared: `ConnectController` and `UserIdSource`.

 Obtaining user authorization from Facebook involves a "dance" of redirects between the application and Facebook.
-This "dance" is formally known as [OAuth][oauth]'s _Resource Owner Authorization_.
+This process is formally known as [OAuth][oauth]'s _Resource Owner Authorization_.
 Don't worry if you don't know much about OAuth.
-Spring Social's [`ConnectController`][ConnectController] will take care of the OAuth dance for you.
+Spring Social's [`ConnectController`][ConnectController] takes care of the OAuth dance for you.

 Notice that `ConnectController` is created by injecting a [`ConnectionFactoryLocator`][ConnectionFactoryLocator] and a [`ConnectionRepository`][ConnectionRepository] via the constructor.
 You won't need to explicitly declare these beans, however.
-The `@EnableFacebook` annotation will make sure that a `ConnectionFactoryLocator` bean is created and the `@EnableInMemoryConnectionRepository` annotation will create an in-memory implementation of `ConnectionRepository`.
+The `@EnableFacebook` annotation makes sure that a `ConnectionFactoryLocator` bean is created, and the `@EnableInMemoryConnectionRepository` annotation creates an in-memory implementation of `ConnectionRepository`.

-Connections represent a 3-way agreement between a user, an application, and an API provider such as Facebook.
-Although Facebook and the application itself are readily identifiable, you'll need a way to identify the current user.
-That's what the `UserIdSource` bean is for.
+Connections represent a three-way agreement among a user, an application, and an API provider such as Facebook.
+Facebook and the application itself are readily identifiable.
+You identify the current user with the `UserIdSource` bean.

-Here, the `userIdSource` bean is defined by an inner-class that always returns "testuser" as the user ID.
-Thus there is only one user of our sample application.
-In a real application, you'll probably want to create an implementation of `UserIdSource` that determines the user ID from the currently authenticated user (perhaps by consulting with an [`Authentication`][Authentication] obtained from Spring Security's [`SecurityContext`][SecurityContext]).
+Here, the `UserIdSource` bean is defined by an inner-class that always returns "testuser" as the user ID.
+The sample application has only one user.
+In a real application, you probably want to create an implementation of `UserIdSource` that determines the user ID from the currently authenticated user, perhaps by consulting with an [`Authentication`][Authentication] obtained from Spring Security's [`SecurityContext`][SecurityContext]).

-### Create Connection Status Views
+### Create connection status views

 Although much of what `ConnectController` does involves redirecting to Facebook and handling a redirect from Facebook, it also shows connection status when a GET request to /connect is made.
-It will defer to a view whose name is connect/{provider ID}Connect when no existing connection is available and to connect/{providerId}Connected when a connection exists for the provider.
-In our case, {provider ID} is "Facebook".
+It defers to a view named connect/*provider ID*Connect when no existing connection is available and to connect/*providerId*Connected when a connection exists for the provider.
+In this case, *provider ID* is "facebook".

-`ConnectController` does not define its own connection views, so you'll need to create them ourselves.
+`ConnectController` does not define its own connection views, so you need to create them.
 First, here's a Thymeleaf view to be shown when no connection to Facebook exists:

 `src/main/resources/templates/connect/facebookConnect.html`
 ```html